Home » Recipes » Soups & Stews » Spicy Lebanese Red Lentil Soup

 Enter your email below and get it sent straight to your inbox.
 Plus, you get more tasty recipes every week!

 The flavor of this Lebanese Red Lentil Soup can’t be topped.
 Every sip will give you hints of cumin, turmeric, paprika – and a little bit of spice!
 Fill your bowl full, and get ready to want more.
-There is nothing going to warm your belly like the flavor of this vegan red lentil soup.
+Nothing is going to warm your belly like the flavor of this vegan red lentil soup.

 Do you know how sometimes food recipes just fall into your lap?
-The inspiration for this Lentil Soup was actually given to me by a woman that I was talking to at the pharmacy.
+The inspiration for this Lentil Soup was given to me by a woman that I was talking to at the pharmacy.
 (I may love the flavor of this soup – but the story of how it came to warm my heart just as much as the warmth of the yummy soup!)

 This hearty soup provides a flavor that is unlike other soups and a texture that you’re going to crave.
 Get the biggest soup bowl you can find, and fill it up!